Usually long before you ever notice symptoms, high blood pressure is working against you and damaging your heart.

 Managing Your High Blood Pressure and Heart Health

-What can you do to ensure your blood pressure isn’t ruining your heart?
+What can you do to ensure hypertension isn’t ruining your heart?
 There are a number of ways you can prevent and overcome high blood pressure.

 Get Your blood Pressure Checked – If you’re not aware of your blood pressure, it’s important to have it checked.
 Without a blood pressure check, you’re in the dark as to whether or not your blood pressure is too high and causing problems for your heart.